johnwargo/11ty-cat-pages/readme.md

 **Note:** I could have used a filter function in the project's `eleventy.config.js` file, but that would have added an additional dependency to make this work.
 Using the `before` callback eliminates the need to make any changes to the `eleventy.config.js` file.

 ### Generate the Configuration File

 The module uses a simple JSON configuration file to define parameters used when generating content for the site.
 The first time you execute the command, it will generate the file for you.
+Open a terminal window or command prompt in your Eleventy project's root folder and execute the following command:

 ```shell
 11ty-cat-pages
 ```

+The module will notice that there's no configuration file in the project folder and prompt you to create it:

 ```text
 Eleventy Category File Generator